 “We think we are in a nightmare that we can’t wake up from,” Dora, 35, told me while sheltering with her family at a hotel provided by the Red Cross the weekend after a catastrophic fire had changed their lives, again.

 The 10 members of the Heredia-Reyes family were all sitting down at the table for dinner when one of the children came running down announcing the fire they just saw from their window.
 The family was in shock.
 The grandmother was paralyzed and had to be carried out.
 They fled and crossed the street without coats or shoes.

 It was the second fire the family had lived through in less than two months.
 A corner pizzeria, Danny’s Pizza, offered them dinner and shelter.
 From there, they waited hours for firefighters to rescue their pets: two cats, a bird, and a fish.

-Dora was one of the around 47 people that, on January 15th, lost their homes after a horrific fire left families in the street and destroyed over 30 apartments.
-The 5-alarm incident required over 200 firefighters and several hours to contain leaving four injured.
+Dora was one of the around 47 people who, on Jan.
+15, lost their homes after a horrific fire left families in the street and destroyed over 30 apartments.
+The incident required over 200 firefighters and several hours to contain, leaving four injured.

 Many of the families lost most of their lifelong belongings in just a few hours, but fortunately everyone survived.

 Some had extended families to turn to for the night, but others were sent to hotels and relied on the Red Cross for support.
 Four families were placed in a hotel in North Brooklyn.
 All of them had underage children and seniors packed into rooms with barely any belongings and one constant question perturbing their minds: what next?

 The story of the Heredia-Reyes family is heartbreaking and shackles anyone’s soul reflecting on the fragility of life.
 In November, a strong gas leak that came from a restaurant in their previous building on Graham Avenue had forced the family to run out of the building in fear of an explosion.